-This course teaches advanced baking techniques.
-Course activities include production of classical types of desserts: chocolate work, use of fine liqueurs, fruits, sugar work and breads with proper presentation and service in the Culinary Arts dining room.
+Inis course teaches advanced baking techniques.
+Course activities include advanced production methods of classical types of breads and baked goods with proper presentation and service in the Culinary Arts dining room.
 Students are required to be in uniform and to have culinary tool kit with them at every class.

-120, CULA-130, CULA-140 Corequisite(s): CULS-240
+Prerequisites: CULA 100, CULA 110, CULA 120, CULA 130, CULA 140 Corequisite(s): none.

-CULA 240 Planning/Dining Room Service 4 cr.
+CULA 241 Planning/Dining Room Service 2 cr.

 This course is designed to teach Culinary Arts students proper dining room service and procedures.
 Emphasis will be placed on teamwork, personal appearance, customer service skills, and the importance of the relationship between the dining room staff and the kitchen staff in a food service operation.
-Students are required to wear proper dining room attire in every
+Students are required to wear proper dining room attire in every class.

-120, CULA-130, CULA-140 Corequisite(s): CULA-230
+Prerequisite(s): CULA-103 or DIET-160, CULA-102, CULA-110, CULA-120, CULA-130, CULA-140 Corequisite(s): none

-CULA 250 Food and Beverage Management 3 of
+CULA 250 Food and Beverage Management 3 cr.
 This course is designed to introduce students to the business side of the food service industry.
 Through the hands-on planning of a hospitality operation, students will learn the importance and intricacies of food and beverage menus, business plans, equipment layout, design, and state regulations.